ISISComputingGroup/ibex_developers_manual/aSub-records.md

 # aSub Record Function Tips and Tricks

-It is advised that when writing an aSub record, you escape to C++ as soon as possible so that you can use the C++ standard library and error handling capacity to improve the robustness of your IOC to errors arising from the aSub record.
+It is advised that when writing an aSub record, you escape to C++ as soon as possible so that you can use the C++ standard libraries and error handling capacity to improve the robustness of your IOC to errors arising from the aSub record.

 ## Error catching